kyriosaa/java-practice/APCSA/exam/test-4/ANS.md

 > **APCSA - PRACTICE TEST 4 ANSWER SHEET**

-**THESE ANSWERS ARE VERIFIED BY THE OFFICIAL ANSWER SHEET.
-PLEASE CHECK IT IN THE RESOURCES FOLDER IF NEED BE**
+**THESE ANSWERS ARE VERIFIED TO BE CORRECT BUT DOUBLE CHECK IF YOU WANT**

 # MCQ ANSWER SHEET